paip/dark-petroleum-atom-syntax/README.md

 # dark-petroleum-syntax theme

-Perfect match for the 'Solarized Dark' UI Theme.
+Dark Petroleum syntax is the perfect match for the 'Solarized Dark' UI Theme.

 (Grab 'Solarized Dark' from this link: https://atom.io/themes/solarized-dark-ui)